tsioukas/wishful-coral/node-red/dashboarddraft.md

 #### Nodes

 In panel nodes we define the target node of configuration properties.
-Possible values and their returns of node target are :
+A a list of possible values and their returns of node target are:

 - **All** : Return 1000
 - **SINK** : Return 1